jheske/orchid-sunroom-readme/README.md

 ## Journal Tab

-The Journal show your collection with a chronological list of events in each orchid's life and care, including when it was added to your collection, was watered, bloomed, etc.
+This screen displays the Journal for your entire collection.
+The Journal is a timeline of events in each orchid's life and care, including when it was added to your collection, was watered, bloomed, etc. You can also view an orchid's individual Journal on its own page.

 ### Journal for All Orchids